Resources For Making Distance Learning Accessible

-- 20 Tips for Teaching an Accessible Online Course
+- 20 Tips For Teaching an Accessible Online Course

-- Accessible Distance Learning Pamphlet
+- Accessible Distance Learning Brochure

 A summary of key issues with respect to accessible online learning.

-- Accessibility of eLearning
+- Accessibility and Universal Design of Online Meetings

-- Creating Accessible Online Courses with Canvas
+- Designing Accessible Online Courses

 - Equal Access: Universal Design of Distance Learning Programs